How to Prepare for a College Alumni Interview

 Dress Well, But Leave the Suit or Ball Gown At Home

-Even if you have an outfit that you’ve been dying to wear out, your interview with college alumni isn’t the place to try out an outlandish or high couture outfit.
+Even if you have an outfit that you’ve been dying to wear out, your interview isn’t the place to try out an outlandish or high-couture outfit.
 Your attire also shouldn’t be an outfit you routinely wear around the house that you’ve spilled coffee and ramen on about 20 times.
 Balance is key!

-Generally, you’ll want to avoid flip-flops, sneakers, and open-toed shoes, “revealing” clothing, shorts and short skirts, hats, and college-branded apparel.
+For your college interview outfit, you’ll want to avoid flip-flops, sneakers, open-toed shoes, “revealing” clothing, shorts and short skirts, hats, and college-branded apparel.
 Aim to look professional and put together without going over the top (or going well below professional).

 Don’t Start Summarizing Your Application